 According to the apostle Peter, the first-century generation of Jews was guilty of piercing or crucifying Jesus the Messiah.

 Men of Israel, hear these words: Jesus of Nazareth, a man attested to you by God … this Jesus, delivered up according to the definite plan and foreknowledge of God, you crucified and killed by the hands of lawless men (Acts 2:22-23).

 Yes, the Romans took part in the crucifixion (4:27-28).
-But from God’s perspective, the Jews who rejected their own Messiah, the Son of David, had the far greater sin.
+But from God’s perspective, the Jews who rejected their own Messiah, the Son of David, had a far greater sin.
 And in fact, that guilt was so great, that Jesus said God would destroy the city of Jerusalem and the temple as judgment for that high-handed crime (Matt.
 23:37-24:1; 21:33-46).
 That first-century generation of Jews would be guilty of “all the righteous blood of the prophets shed on the land” [gē: land of Israel] (23:35-36) because they would kill their own Messiah.

 So, a more accurate translation of Revelation 1:7 reads: “Behold, He is coming with the clouds, and every eye will see Him, even those who pierced Him, and all tribes of the land [of Israel] will wail on account of Him.”

 Once the reader sees that the guiding thematic passage in Revelation is about the land of Israel and not the earth as a globe, we see a more localized judgment upon Israel, not the end of the world:

 - The horsemen of the apocalypse “take peace from the land of Israel” (Rev. 6:4) and kill a fourth of the land of Israel (6:8).

 - The seven trumpets of woe are blown over “those who dwell on the land of Israel” (8:13).

 - The seven bowls of wrath are “poured out upon the land of Israel” (16:1).